-Bioinformatics Postdoc for Systems Vaccinology of B. Pertussis
+Bioinformatics Postdoc in Systems Immunology of Infectious Diseases

 -Experimental data analysis (RNA-Seq, flow/mass cytometry, single cell analysis)

-How to apply: Interested candidates must include a cover letter, CV, and list of three references.
+How to apply: Interested candidates must include a cover letter describing why they are interested in this position.
 Applications without a cover letter included will not be reviewed.
 Please apply here.

-Background: In the mid-1990s, concerns over vaccine-related side effects prompted the widespread replacement of the whole-cell Pertussis (wP) vaccine in favor of a safer acellular Pertussis (aP) vaccine, and recent years witnessed a worldwide reemergence of Pertussis (whooping cough) despite widespread vaccination.
+In the mid-1990s, concerns over vaccine-related side effects prompted the widespread replacement of the whole-cell Pertussis (wP) vaccine in favor of a safer acellular Pertussis (aP) vaccine.
+Recent years witnessed a worldwide reemergence of Pertussis (whooping cough) despite widespread vaccination.
 Our approach is to compare individuals born before 1995 and vaccinated in infancy with wP, with individuals born in 1996 or later and vaccinated with aP in infancy, thus directly studying the population and age group in which the increased disease incidence is noted.
-The goal of this proposal is the identification of the mechanisms and correlates of long-lasting vaccine-induced immunity associated with Pertussis vaccination and more generally defining the mechanisms of durable vaccine efficacy.
+Our long-term goal is to identify the cascade of immune events following Pertussis booster vaccination, and to identify correlates of long-lasting vaccine-induced immunity.